Grand Annual: Early 1900s

 The 1934 renewal was one of the most sensational in the Annual's history.
 Diamond Plume ran off early and Merry Eye stopped at the first of the Tozer Road Double.
 Lanilda fell at the second of the stand treble.
 Royal Artist had set a fast pace and was leading by about 20 lengths passing the stand the second time; but he fell at the first of the Alfred Road double.
 As the field entered Brierly for the second time only Giff, Flavedo and Wang-ka-Pang were still standing.
 At the first fence in Brierly Giff fell and Flavedo ran off.
 Wang-ka-Pang only had to stay on his feet to win, but he fell at the next fence.
 No horses were left in the race.
 Jockey Ron Sweetnam got Flavedo going again and Alex Fullarton remounted the other equal favourite, Lanilda.
 Flavedo fell at the sod wall at the bottom of Granter's paddock.
 Sweetnam was dazed, severely shaken, had abrasions to his face and injured a wrist which had been broken recently.
 However, some bystanders helped him back into the saddle and eventually got the bit back into Flavedo's mouth.
 Sweetnam got Flavedo home by 12 lengths from Lanilda, which had also fallen again.
 Sweetnam almost collapsed after dismounting but was able to weigh in correctly.
 Merry Eye ultimately got around the course and took third place, nearly a mile behind Lanilda.
 The time of 8:55 was the slowest since 1909 and was about a minute and a half slower than the course record set by Peter's Pence in 1930.
-In Januarary 1936 the Warrnambool Steeplechase course began converting from solid fences to brush fences.
+In January 1936 the Warrnambool Steeplechase course began converting from solid fences to brush fences.
 Why Fail was the last horse to win the Annual over the old fences.
 No race meetings were held at Warrnambool for approximately two and a half years after the 1941 Steeplechase Meeting and the carnival would not resume until 1947.